Research

 "Serving Those Who Have Served: Creative Arts for Veterans"

-"Nature versus urban hiking for Veterans with post-traumatic stress disorder: a pilot randomised trial conducted in the Pacific Northwest USA"
+"Nature versus urban hiking for Veterans with post-traumatic stress disorder: A pilot randomized trial conducted in the Pacific Northwest USA"

 Approximately 40,000 veterans and active servicemembers are currently homeless.